DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players tell the revenant that they are traveling to the Wizard of Wines, it warns them that the Forest Folk of Yester Hill have been increasingly agitated as of late, and that they have been joined by the children of the Gulthias Tree—a twisted husk that grows atop Yester Hill and gives birth to “blights" that crawl forth from its gnarled roots.
 The revenant advises them to be wary of the blights, which see without eyes and disguise themselves among the flora of the wilds.

 If the players ask the revenant about the Mountain Folk or Forest Folk, it shares only that the “First People" were split long ago in the face of tragedy and strife, and that their descendants remained apart ever since.
 It notes that the Forest Folk have embraced Strahd von Zarovich as their lord and ruler, but that the Mountain Folk still hold to the old ways, worshipping ancient goddesses that once dwelled in the valley.
 (The revenant doesn’t know where the Mountain Folk dwell, but has heard that their settlement is hidden somewhere in the mountains.)

+If the players' weapons are clearly visible, it asks the players if they oppose the lord of Castle Ravenloft.
+If the players claim to oppose Strahd, the revenant advises them to travel to Argynvostholt to the west, where Sir Godfrey Gwilym awaits those who would raise their swords against the darkness that lurks in the castle's depths.
+If the players ask for directions to Argynvostholt, the revenant advises them to travel "east, then south upon the ash-gray path."

+The revenant will not leave its post on the bridge under any circumstances.
 ## J2d.
 The Spiked Pit Trap
 As the players proceed south from the Raven River Crossroads, read: